pratheeshkumar99/CLIP-MemeSense/Readme.md

    Loss = cross_entropy(logits, labels)
    The cross-entropy loss will handle the conversion of the logits to class probabilities internally, without the need to apply the softmax function explicitly.

-   This approach allows the model to optimize the classification task directly on the scaled logits, which have been sharpened by the temperature scaling to produce more confident and well-calibrated predictions.
+   This  allows the model to optimize the classification task directly on the scaled logits, which have been sharpened by the temperature scaling to produce more confident predictions.

 ```